Hematologic Neoplasms, TP53 Somatic Mutation, DNA Sequencing Exons 4-9

 Evaluating chronic lymphocytic leukemia patients at diagnosis or during disease course for the presence of TP53 gene mutations indicating high risk of disease progression and adverse outcome

-The presence of TP53 gene mutations indicate high risk of disease progression and adverse outcome.
+The presence of TP53 gene mutations indicates a high risk of disease progression and an adverse outcome.

 This test will not detect all possible acquired mutations in the TP53 gene, because it is restricted to analyzing exons 4-9.
-However, this region encompasses >90% of described pathologic mutations and covers the coding exons of the critical DNA binding regions.
+However, this region encompasses more than 90% of described pathologic mutations and covers the coding exons of the critical DNA binding regions.

 The analytical sensitivity of the assay can be affected by the absolute B-cell number in the peripheral blood or tissue sample, as well as the often subclonal nature of this tumor genetic abnormality.
 The assay attempts to compensate in part for this by performing an initial screening flow cytometry to assess B-cell quantity and by performing the cell enrichment step (for the peripheral blood specimens only) to isolate relatively pure CD19+ B-cells for analysis.
 Nevertheless, the nature of the Sanger sequencing method is such that typical reproducible analytic sensitivity will be in the order of 25% mutant allele burden.

-Because optimal cell enrichment is dependent on the absolute B-cell quantity, samples with very low WBC and/or initial %B cells (determined from flow cytometry or WBC automated cell count) will likely result in poor assay performance and inability to detect possible TP53 gene mutations in the tumor population.
+Because optimal cell enrichment is dependent on the absolute B-cell quantity, samples with a very low WBC or initial percentage of B cells (determined from flow cytometry or WBC automated cell count) will likely result in poor assay performance and inability to detect possible TP53 gene mutations in the tumor population.